TianxiaoNYU/cellTile/README.md

-# pointTile
+# cellTile
-A useful function to tile the point when loading map, in order to achieve a faster, more comfortable experience.
+A useful function to tile the point within certain cells when loading map, in order to achieve a faster, more comfortable experience.